Level3-REST/site/doc/profiles/content.md

 ## Entity Mixin

-When a Content resource mixes in the Entity profile it will include the Entity profile's [validation headers](entity.md#discovery) in fetch requests.
+When a Content resource mixes in the Entity profile, it includes the Entity profile's [validation headers](entity.md#discovery) in fetch requests.
 These headers enable Entity's [Cache-Aware Fetch](entity.md#cache-aware-fetch) flow.
-These headers also enable [range requests](#range-requests), so the `Accept-Ranges: bytes` header will indicate that the resource can accept range requests.
+These headers also enable [range requests](#range-requests).
+The `Accept-Ranges: bytes` header indicates that the resource can accept range requests.

-The Entity mixin allows a Content resource to use Entity's modification behaviors, including the option of preflighting operations based on validation headers:
+The Entity mixin allows a Content resource to use Entity's modification behaviours, including the option of preflighting operations based on validation headers:

 - [Conditional Operation](entity.md#conditional-operation)
 - [Forced Modification](entity.md#forced-modification)